Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 To judge by the expression on the tailor’s face, she was thoroughly enjoying the sight too.

-"No, not a skinny tie, *you* need a nice wide one that’s darker than the shirt…"
+"No, not a skinny tie, *you* need a nice wide one that’s darker than the shirt..."

 "No no, you need the *long* ones.
 You’re tall and your neck’s super thick."

 Julian felt like he had to tread furiously to keep his head above water.
-"I mean, it goes around…"
+"I mean, it goes around..."

 "Not far enough!
 It needs to *just* reach your belt buckle.
 No longer, no shorter."

-"Oh yeah, and you need a different belt, this one doesn’t fit right, either…"
+"Oh yeah, and you need a different belt, this one doesn’t fit right, either..."

 When their backs were turned to dash off across the shop in search of the right items, Julian glanced at the tailor.
 She nodded, giving her professional approval to everything they’d just said.